Keep it Hot

 – Professional or many years of experience with editing

-– Participation in many contests and therefore experience with the AMV contest process
+– Participation in many contests and therefore experience with the process of AMV contests

-– Experience with a variety of current and popular animes
+– Experience with a variety of current and popular anime

 We endeavor to put together a jury that is as diverse as possible.